Credit Cards Guide

 To find one of the best credit cards for your spending habits it is essential to compare credit cards.
 Compare over 200 MasterCard, Visa and American Express products including low interest credit cards and balance transfers at RateCity, Australia’s leading credit card comparison site.

-Starting your credit card comparison can seem like a daunting task, the 2013 RateCity Credit Cards Guide will help you understand the key things you need to consider before making your decision.
-This covers such topics as rewards, interest free, balance transfer, prepaid and frequent flyer options.
+Starting your credit card comparison can seem like a daunting task but we can help you understand the key things you need to consider before making your decision.
+This guide covers such topics as rewards, interest free, balance transfer, prepaid and frequent flyer options.
 It’s important to pick the best card for your needs and level of spending, or you could find yourself paying more in annual fees and interest than you need to.

 1. Spending Profiles

-These types of spending habits determine the frequency of your card use and when you repay the balance.
-Based on these habits, we have identified four main spending profiles to help show you what type of card will best suit your patterns.
+It’s handy to recognise these types of spending habits as it will play a vital part in choosing a credit card.
+Based on these habits there are four main spending profiles to help show you what type of card will best suit your patterns.
 By working out which profile you best match, you are well placed to save money on a great credit card deal.